-To give time for businesses to adjust, the data protection law will be implemented in a phased approach, Yaacob said.
+To give time for businesses to adjust, the data protection law will be implemented in a phased approach.
 It is slated to become an official Act by January next year, while enforcement is scheduled to begin mid-2014.

 The minister added that a data protection law will enhance the country’s competitiveness and strengthen its position as a trusted business hub.
 He said this put Singapore on par with others that had already enacted data protection legislation, such as Canada, New Zealand, Hong Kong, which data protection frameworks were studied by MICA.